ivan-ristovic/cloud/README.md

 The core of the architecture is a modular docker-compose and reverse-proxy configuration file structure.
 It consists of a shared root configuration, a reverse-proxy configuration, and service configurations.
-The service stack configuration is then synthesized using `ctl` scripts, which generate a global `Caddyfile` and operate on the service stack.
+The service stack configuration is then synthesized using `ctl` scripts, which generate a global reverse-proxy config and operate on the service stack.

 Shared configuration goes into the root directory, under [root.env](./root.env):
 ```bash